FAIR-Chem/fairchem/train.md

   # Test data (optional)
   - src: [Path to test data]
 ```
-You can find examples configuration files in `configs/ocp_is2re`.
+You can find examples configuration files in [`configs/is2re`](https://github.com/Open-Catalyst-Project/ocp/tree/master/configs/is2re).

-To train a SchNet model for the IS2RE task, run:
+To train a SchNet model for the IS2RE task on the 10k split, run:
 ```
-python main.py --mode train --config-yml configs/ocp_is2re/schnet.yml
+python main.py --mode train --config-yml configs/is2re/10k/schnet/schnet.yml
 ```

 Training logs are stored in `logs/tensorboard/[TIMESTAMP]` where `[TIMESTAMP]` is